Sejong Insider

 The Illusion of Specificity

-Why Systems Focus on Distribution, Not Individual Events
+Why Systems Focus on Distribution

 The Role of Information and Variance